 At the time when Probert was designing the bridge, the thinking was that Tasha Yar would sit in the front, next to Geordi, and Data would occupy the command circle with Picard and Riker.
 Justman and fellow producer Edward K. Milkis realized that Troi would be strengthened both in her shipboard role and as a character if she took the third central seat.
 When Probert placed tactical on the wooden horseshoe behind the command area, it freed up a console for Data in the front.

 Roddenberry recalled in an interview with Cinefantastique in 1991, shortly before his death (My Star Trek Scrapbook has the full interview), that it was Justman who introduced him to Patrick Stewart:

 He had gone to UCLA and had seen this man he wanted as Picard.
 He presented him to me and my first reaction was, “Jesus Christ, Bob, I don’t want a bald man.”
 In his wisdom, Justman kept his mouth shut and let me grow accustomed to him.

 By contrast, Roddenberry took an instant liking to Jonathan Frakes, coaching him through seven auditions in six weeks.

 Marina Sirtis originally auditioned for the role of security chief, then called Macha Hernandez, while Denise Crosby was reading for Troi.
-Justman and Rick Berman, who had replaced Milkis, liked both actresses in those roles, but Roddenberry switched them, leading to “Macha Hernandez” being changed to “Natasha Yar” to match Crosby’s blond hair.
+Justman and Rick Berman, who would replace Milkis as producer, liked both actresses in those roles, but Roddenberry switched them, leading to “Macha Hernandez” becoming “Natasha Yar” to match Crosby’s blond hair.